DARK-EYED JUNCO (Junco hyemalis) – (See images below)

-DESCRIPTION: The Dark-eyed Junco male junco is dark grey with a white belly, and shows outer white feathers on its tail when flying.
+DESCRIPTION: The Dark-eyed Junco male is dark grey with a white belly.
+It has white outer tail feathers, visible in flight.
 The breast is also grey.
-The female has less marked colors.
 The bill is pinkish and the legs are grey.
 The eyes are black (as the name implies).
+The female has less marked colors.
 The bird is about 15 cm (6 inches) long.
 (There are several subspecies with different plumages.)

 NAME: The English name ‘Junco’ derives from Latin ‘Juncus’, which means ‘rush’.
 However reeds are not part of this bird’s habitat.
 As for the Latin species name ‘hyemalis’, which means ‘winter’, this is because the first individual was identified in its winter habitat.

 HABITAT: Forested areas (notably with conifers) in the summer, urban areas, fields, open woodlands in the winter.